pkpatricia/barrel-dev-best-practices/javascript.md

 	For each website or application, encapsulate all global variables and functions as properties and methods of a single object literal.
 This improves ease of readability and maintenance, while also protecting variable scope and preventing global namespace pollution.

-	Code written in this pattern lends itself to modularity and extensibility and is therefore especially useful for large applications.

 	```javascript
 	var site = {
 		myVariable: false,